fiddleHeads/spatial-reference/content/datum.md

 As a result, the name of the datum was changed.

 <details>
-<summary>Who can guess what that datum became called?</summary>
+<summary>Who can guess what that datum and subsequent datums became called?</summary>
 <br>
-North American.
+North American Datum 1913, North American Datum 1927, and so on.
 </details>